Vermont Marijuana Laws

 • 2022: Senate Bill 234, commonly known as S.234, was signed into law by Governor Phil Scott on October 7, 2020.
 One of the key provisions of S.234 was the increase in the threshold for penalties associated with first-offense possession of cannabis.
 Previously, possessing more than one ounce but less than two ounces of cannabis as a first offense could result in a maximum of 6 months imprisonment, a maximum fine of $500, or both.
 With the passing of S.234, the threshold for these penalties was raised to between two and eight ounces of cannabis.
 Additionally, S.234 introduced provisions for automatically expunging certain cannabis-related criminal records.
 The bill mandated that the Criminal Division of the Superior Court order the expungement of all criminal justice records, including arrest, custody, and disposition, for violations of 18 V.S.A. § 4230 prior to January 1, 2021.
 This automatic expungement process was required to be completed by January 1, 2022

-Although federal legalization faced hurdles in 2023, there are promising signs for the potential advancement of cannabis reform in 2024 and beyond.
-While the likelihood of federal legalization remains low for 2024, incremental progress was made in federal reform efforts throughout 2023.
+Although federal legalization faced hurdles in 2023, there are promising signs for the potential advancement of cannabis reform in 2025 and beyond.
+Incremental progress was made in federal reform efforts between 2023 and 2024.

 In October, President Biden issued a statement granting pardons for federal offenses related to simple marijuana possession.
 He also directed the Secretary of Health and Human Services and the Attorney General to review the categorization of cannabis as a Schedule I drug, the most restrictive category under federal law.
 While the potential rescheduling of cannabis to Schedule II carries some disadvantages, such as limitations on interstate sales, it would be beneficial for the medical marijuana industry overall, potentially enabling the cultivation of medical cannabis in one state and its sale in another.